 Introduction to e-business strategy and the development and architecture of e-business solutions and their components.
 Focus on organizational strategy and information technologies that connect individuals, businesses, governments and other organizations to each other.
-Prerequisite: CIS-1000 or MGT-2020.
+Prerequisite: CIS-1000.
 Cross-listed with MGT-2430.